 Larger events on campus that have been canceled, postponed or altered (for example, moved online) are listed on the Iowa State University website.

-Guidance on events — and a new requirement: A set of recommendations for all university events hosted at Iowa State has been posted on the COVID-19 Response events and venues page (see Event Guidance in right margin).
-This will help us work together to maintain a safe, welcoming environment that reflects not only best practices for reducing the spread of COVID-19, but also the need to consistently manage events using ISU grounds and facilities.
+Guidance on events: A set of recommendations for all university events hosted at Iowa State has been posted on the COVID-19 Response events and venues page (see Event Guidance in right margin).
 Event hosts, including colleges, departments, administrative units, venues and student organizations, are now required to register events in the University Event Authorization System.
 Questions may be directed to Kurt Beyer, Risk Management, firstname.lastname@example.org

 - Keep Community, Stay Informed, Be Well.
 Student Health and Wellness, in partnership with ISU WellBeing, has launched the Keep Community, Stay Informed, and Be Well campaign during remote work, online instruction and social distancing.
 Students and employees are navigating many changes, so prioritizing your well-being is essential.
 Check out the employee and student action plans on the link — you’re highly encouraged to work with your staff teams and provide to your students to fill out the action plans and prioritize your wellbeing.